sovonbd/sovonbd/README.md

 ## Overview

 - 🔭 I’m currently working on my personal project.
-- 🌱 Learning: Serverless architecture with AWS Lambda and API Gateway.
+- 🌱 Learning: Serverless architecture with AWS.
 - 💡 Fun fact: When I don't have any problem, I create one just to dive into problem-solving!

 ## Tech Stack